Determine the viability of your business

 Calculating current ratio

-current assets + liquid assets / short-term debt = current ratio
+As a mathematical formula, this is: current assets + cash and cash equivalents / short-term debt = current ratio

 Specified: (inventory + debtors + cash) / (overdraft + creditors) = current ratio